-A schedule of 12 to 19 semester hours is considered a full-time semester load, with 15 hours being recommended as a minimum.
+A schedule of 12 to 19 semester hours is considered a full-time semester load, with 15 hours being recommended as a maximum for freshmen.
 Students who have earned a minimum 3.0 grade point average (GPA) on all work pursued during the previous semester may enroll for a maximum of 21 semester hours of credit on approval of their academic dean and 22 semester hours on recommendation of the dean, and approval by the executive vice chancellor and provost.

-In no case will students be permitted to register for more than 12 semester hours during an eight-week summer term.
+Students are permitted to register for no more than 12 semester hours during an eight-week summer term.
 The maximum number of credit hours allowed for transfer during the summer shall not exceed the equivalent number of credit hours allowed for students enrolled at Southern University at Baton Rouge.
 For a single eight-week summer term, the maximum transfer is 12 credit hours.
-The maximum course load for a summer session (maymester, eight-week and four-week summer terms) is 18 credit hours.
+The maximum course load for a summer session is 18 credit hours.